Generic name: nicotine (transdermal) [ NIK-oh-teen ]

-Brand name: Habitrol, Nicoderm C-Q, Nicotine System Kit
+Brand names: Habitrol, Nicoderm C-Q, Nicotine System Kit

 Drug class: Smoking cessation agents